zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-outbound-x12-ftp/b2b-outbound-x12-ftp.md

     ![Response diagram](images/b2b-outbound4.png =50%x*)
 ## Task 3: Configure the EDI Translate Action
 Add an EDI translate action to the flow to translate XML document to an EDI document
-1. On the right side of the canvas, click Actions  , drag B2B, and drop it after the first Receive-App-Msg element.
+1. On the right side of the canvas, click Actions  , drag & drop B2B action on the designer after the first Receive-App-Msg element.
 The Configure B2B Action wizard opens
     - On the Basic Info page, enter the name as per the value given below for the action and select a mode as “B2B Trading Partner mode”, and click Next
     ```